vitessio/website/content/en/docs/14.0/user-guides/configuration-basic/vtgr.md

 In order to configure `vtgr`, you have to make the following changes to `vttablet`:

-* Add `-db_flavor=MysqlGR`: This will allow vttablet to understand stats in group replication.
+* Add `--db_flavor=MysqlGR`: This will allow vttablet to understand stats in group replication.
-* Add `-disable_active_reparents=true`: This part will prevent vttablet from fixing replication, and will rely on vtgr instead.
+* Add `--disable_active_reparents=true`: This part will prevent vttablet from fixing replication, and will rely on vtgr instead.

 `vtgr` requires two config files `vtgr_config` and `db_config` to be launched: